HosamAyoub/AVR-Drivers/README.md

 # AVR Drivers
- The drivers for Atmega32 peripherals.
+The drivers for Atmega32 peripherals, This is Just the MCAL of my software layered architecture.